nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Mathematics_for_Machine_Learning.md

         -> linear combination NOT all coefficient/lambda constant is 0  -> NON-TRIVIAL LINEAR COMBINATIONS
             -> LINEAR DEPENDENT with at least 1 coeffecient = 0

+    2 vectors A, B are independent
+    when A CAN NOT BE DESCRIBED in terms of B and vice versa vector C is a LINEAR COMBINATION of A, B -> the SET of vectors ABC are linearly DEPENDENT

 Things to know:
     First order logic: []
     Set builder notation: [X]